-Documents created in Microsoft Word have long been known to have a *.doc file extension.
-The file extension is the easiest way to identify which program is needed to open the file in question.
-With the introduction of Microsoft Word 2007, and every version released since, Microsoft uses a new file format, *.docx.
+When dealing with Compatibility mode issues, it is important to understand how file formats work.
+Documents created in Microsoft Word are known to have a *.doc file extension.
+The file extension is a way to identify which program is used to open the file.
+With the introduction of Microsoft Word 2007, and every version released since, Microsoft Word uses a new file format, *.docx.

 These new file extensions now have either an m or x appended to the end.
 An M will allow a user to identify the file uses XML with macros, whilst a file with an X appended will identify the file uses XML with no macros.

-|Microsoft Office 2003 and earlier||Microsoft Office 2007 and above|
+|Office 2003 and earlier||Office 2007 and above|

 If you create a file in the new file format, e.g. .docx, and then later open the file in a more recent version of Microsoft Office, you will often still see the [Compatibility Mode] message.